 Drawing inspiration from social labs, design hubs, and social enterprise incubators and accelerators, and using cutting-edge tools and frameworks from systems leadership and human-centered design, we envision the Gamechangers Lab as an action-oriented think tank for community-based food systems and food systems leadership.
 The Lab presents a unique opportunity for community food systems leaders to get creative, think outside the box, and collaboratively develop ideas and strategies that perhaps haven’t been tested or fundable to date.
 Our goal is to co-develop ideas, strategies, and approaches that have the potential to be scalable, replicable and/or adaptable and share those ideas liberally across the Food Systems Leadership Network.

 The only constraint is that the solutions/ideas/new strategies must address food insecurity through community-based food systems—defined as community-led solutions to developing equitable health, wealth, connection, and capacity through food, based on a community’s unique set of assets, opportunities, challenges, and priorities.
 This is a working definition that may be refined or re-defined through this initiative.

 In this pilot year of the Gamechangers Lab, the Wallace Center is embracing the same learning, experimental, and adaptive approach that we ask of participants.
 We have a unique opportunity to dream and we have funds to support that process.
-We are looking for creative, courageous, and collaborative partners who are eager to experiment with us and discover new ways to ensure that all people in every community are nourished by good food!

 Here are a few resources to help: